Schedule an Appointment

 2-Year Scholarship to GRCC – Join Challenge Scholars at Union High School in 9th grade, remain for four years, and graduate with at least a 2.0 grade point average with no 180 day expulsions.

 For Challenge Scholars in these tracks who attend GRCC, federal and state need-based aid will be applied first, then the Grand Rapids Promise Zone Scholarship will be applied, then the Challenge Scholars Scholarship would be applied to any remaining balance.
 These students must still meet the other requirements for the Grand Rapids Promise Zone Scholarship (i.e., complete a FAFSA each year, meet GRCC’s Standards of Academic Progress, and complete their coursework within 5 years of high school graduation).

 No. Students can attend college part-time.
 However, while enrolled in college, students must register for at least 6 credit hours per semester.
 Students can enroll for fewer than 6 credit hours in the Summer Semester.

 Students have five years from high school graduation to utilize the scholarship.
-For instance, a student graduating high school in 2020 would have until the end of the Winter 2025 Semester to utilize their scholarship funds.
+For instance, a student graduating high school in May 2020 would have until the end of the Summer 2025 semester to utilize their scholarship fund.
 Any courses completed after that point would not be covered by the scholarship.
 Students do not have to be continually enrolled in college during those five years.